junxit/us-congress-bills-109/metadata.md

 - 2005-03-17 — Introduced in Senate
 - 2005-03-17 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2005-03-17 — Sponsor introductory remarks on measure.
 (CR S3006-3007)
+- 2005-07-28 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+109-201.
+- 2005-10-19 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment.
+With written report No. 109-147.
+- 2005-10-19 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici without amendment.
+With written report No. 109-147.
+- 2005-10-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 239.